szotaa/jdocgit-maven-plugin/README.md

 ## Usage

-After installign this plugin to your local Maven repository, add this to your pom.xml's <project> tag.
+After installing this plugin to your local Maven repository, add this to your pom.xml's <project> tag.

 ```
     <build>